How To Hook Up RV Water, Electric And Waste

 How To Hook Up To Water

-When you can hook up to potable water, RV camping is much easier than when you have to haul water to your campsite.
+Potable water is also known as drinking water, it is safe to drink and use in food preparation.
+When you can hook up to potable water, RV camping is much easier than when you have to haul water to a campsite without a fresh water hookup.

 We have a DIY portable water tank for RV boondocking when we are camping without a water hookup.